Giants vs. Rockies Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Logan Webb (4-6) to the mound for his 13th start this season.
+- The Giants' Alex Cobb (5-2) will make his 13th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his ninth consecutive quality start.

-- Webb has 12 starts in a row of five innings or more.

 |Opponent